 A Sequential Guide

 Parents and expectant parents are the best teachers of unborn, newborn, and young children, followed by other relatives and music teachers.
 The sooner children learn, the more they retain throughout life.
-This book, written by Edwin E. Gordon, perhaps the world's principal researcher and thinker in music education:
+This book, written by perhaps the world's principal researcher and thinker in music education Edwin E. Gordon:

-- Describes appropriate early music guidance and clarifies trhough modeling how it can be put into play by parents and teachers.
+• Describes appropriate early music guidance and clarifies through modeling how it can be put into play by parents and teachers.